Online Segmentation of LiDAR Sequences: Dataset and Algorithm: HelixNet: A Dataset for Online LiDAR Segmentation

-We introduce \gls{datasetname}, a new large-scale and open-access \gls{lidar} dataset intended for the evaluation of real-time semantic segmentation algorithms.
-In contrast to other large-scale datasets, \gls{datasetname} includes fine-grained data on sensor rotation and position, as well as point release time.
+We introduce HelixNet, a new large-scale and open-access LiDAR dataset intended for the evaluation of real-time semantic segmentation algorithms.
+In contrast to other large-scale datasets, HelixNet includes fine-grained data on sensor rotation and position, as well as point release time.

-\paragraph{General Characteristics.} As seen in \figref{fig:20sec_HelixNet}, \gls{datasetname} contains $20$ sequences of 3D points, each corresponding to $6$ to $7$ minutes of continuous acquisition, for a total of $129$ minutes.
-Scanning was performed by an HDL-64E Velodyne rotating \gls{lidar} \cite{velodyne} mounted on a custom-built mobile platform \cite{stereopolis}.
-As shown in \figref{fig:zoom_HelixNet}, \gls{datasetname} covers multiple cities and a wide variety of environments such as a university campus, dense historical centers, and a highway interchange.
-With a total of $10$ billion points across $78\,800$ frames and $8.85$ billion individual labels, \gls{datasetname} is the largest densely annotated open-access rotating \gls{lidar} dataset by a factor of $1.7$.
-See \tabref{tab:helixnetvsothers} for a comparison with other similar open-access datasets. \gls{datasetname} follows the file format of SemanticKITTI~\cite{behley2019iccv}, and can be easily organized into range images, allowing researchers to evaluate existing code with minimal effort.
+\paragraph{General Characteristics.} As seen in \figref{fig:20sec_HelixNet}, HelixNet contains $20$ sequences of 3D points, each corresponding to $6$ to $7$ minutes of continuous acquisition, for a total of $129$ minutes.
+Scanning was performed by an HDL-64E Velodyne rotating LiDAR~\cite{velodyne} mounted on a mobile platform~\cite{stereopolis}.
+As shown in \figref{fig:zoom_HelixNet}, HelixNet covers multiple cities and a wide variety of environments such as a university campus, dense historical centers, and a highway interchange.
+With a total of $10$ billion points across $78\,800$ frames and $8.85$ billion individual labels, HelixNet is the largest densely annotated open-access rotating LiDAR dataset by a factor of $1.7$ as shown in \tabref{tab:helixnetvsothers}.
+HelixNet follows the file format of SemanticKITTI~\cite{behley2019iccv}, allowing researchers to evaluate existing code with minimal effort.

 We use a $9$-classes nomenclature: \emph{road}~($16.4\%$ of all points), \emph{other surface}~($22.0\%$), \emph{building}~($31.3\%$), \emph{vegetation}~($8.5\%$), \emph{traffic signs}~($1.6\%$), \emph{static vehicle}~($4.9\%$), \emph{moving vehicle}~($2.1\%$), \emph{pedestrian}~($0.9\%$), and \emph{acquisition artifact}~($0.05\%$).
 Points without labels correspond to either \emph{un-annotated}~($6.2\%$) parts of the clouds due to their ambiguity, or point without echos ($6.1\%$).
 Compared to fine-grained classes such as the ones used by SemanticKITTI \cite{behley2019iccv} or Paris-Lille3D's \cite{roynard2017parislille3d}, our focused nomenclature limits class imbalance and makes macro-averaged metrics more stable.